Rescue squad

-A rescue squad is an emergency service that provides technical rescue services, and may also provide emergency medical services and firefighting services.
+A rescue squad is an emergency service that provides technical rescue services, and may additionally provide emergency medical services and firefighting services.
 Rescue squads may be standalone organizations or an integrated part of fire departments or emergency medical services.

-A rescue squad provides basic Life Support or advanced life support to critically ill or injured patients, typically operating from ambulances, squad trucks, nontransporting EMS vehicles, or aircraft.
+A rescue squad provides basic life support or advanced life support to critically ill or injured patients, typically operating from ambulances, squad trucks, nontransporting EMS vehicles, or aircraft.
 They may also operate from heavy rescue vehicles or rescue boats.